njlent/ComfyUI_Automation/README.md

 #### 📜 String Literal to List Converter
 *Category: `Automation/Converters`*
 This node takes a string that is a Python list literal (e.g., `"['a', 'b', 'c']"`) and converts it into a proper ComfyUI batch/list output.

+---

+## Experimental Nodes

+### Automation/Publishing (Direct) (Experimental)

+**⚠️ Warning:** These nodes interact directly with TikTok's website by controlling a web browser.
+They are considered **experimental and fragile**.
+TikTok frequently changes its website code, which can break these nodes without warning.
+For reliable, long-term automation, the [**Webhook Uploader**](#-webhook-uploader) method is strongly recommended.

+#### 🔥 Direct TikTok Uploader (Experimental)
+*Category: `Automation/Publishing (Direct)`*
+Uploads a video directly to TikTok.
+This node automates a browser to log in (using your cookie) and perform the upload.
+*   **Requires**: A valid `sessionid` cookie from your TikTok account.
+You must install `tiktok-uploader` and `selenium` (see installation).
+*   **"Fire-and-Forget"**: Due to the way TikTok processes uploads, this node initiates the post and then "fires and forgets," assuming success after a short wait.
+It does not wait for full processing confirmation.

+#### 📅 Scheduled TikTok Uploader (Experimental)
+*Category: `Automation/Publishing (Direct)`*
+Schedules a video to be posted on TikTok at a future date and time.
+It uses the same browser automation method as the direct uploader.
+*   **Requires**: Same requirements as the Direct TikTok Uploader.
+*   **Use Case**: Combine with the `Time Scheduler` node to fully automate a content calendar.